opitzconsulting/Coding-Dojo-OC-MeetUps/README.md

-**There are three ways to set-up your environment for developing Alexa skills during our Hackathon  on February 26, 2018**:
+**There are three ways to set-up your environment for developing Alexa skills during our Hackathon  on February 26, 2018**.
+You can use ready VM (https://drive.google.com/file/d/1njIgepwzL85JYFIMrVLIcdbe4wL6FlV7/view ) or use described here Docker Solution with your lokal machine or programm Alexa in the other way ;)

+My solution is based on node.js and lokal docker environment.
+You can add to your development stack so many technologies you want.
+Everything is possible with Docker!

 # 1 Amazon Developer Account

 [Please register at the Amazon Developer Portal ](http://developer.amazon.com/) It's free of charge.
 If you already have an Amazon account, then you don't have to register.
 You can use the credentials of your existing account.
 Without the Amazon Developer Console you won't be able to write an Alexa skill.

-You can download ready VM with automated script and Webstorm installed:

-or install everything with a docker :) I added instructions how to integrate my solution with a mongoDB or DynamoDB or mySQL

 # 2 Docker Installation